An intimate zine exploring sexuality and desire. Includes the poem Good Clean Romance.

 nonconsensual photography (2019)

-On a visit to the 2019 Faith Ringgold exhibition at the Serpentine Gallery, Ifeanyi Awachie and Derica Shields were photographed by white gallery-goers three separate times without their consent.
+On a visit to the 2019 Faith Ringgold exhibition at the Serpentine Gallery, Ifeanyi Awachie and writer Derica Shields were photographed by white gallery-goers three separate times without their consent.
 Nonconsensual Photography is a performance that allowed them to articulate and respond to the experience and seek recourse where no other recourse was possible.
-The work is informed by hooksian and “fugitive” (to quote Akwugo Emejulu) understandings of black womanhood; it explores the relationship between arts institutions, black art and black audiences and calls for institutional change.
+The work was informed by artist Hamishi Farah who was present on the day and further developed through hooksian and “fugitive” (to cite Akwugo Emejulu) understandings of black womanhood.
+It explores the relationship between arts institutions, black art and black audiences and calls for institutional change.

 On Read (2019)

 On Read is a moving image work exploring the experience of ghosting.